kontenbase/kontenbase-docs/docs/quickstart/react.md

 export default App;

 ```
-now you will able to update data and upload picture.
+now you will able to update data and upload a picture.

 ![](./assets/kontenbase-final-app.png)

 #### Share Profile
 you may notice if there is a share button, this button will copy our account link, then you can share to other user if they want to view your profile.
 to make this work, let's create new page called `profile`, this page accept param to find user by username.
-copy code below:
+copy the code below:

 ```js title='/src/pages/Profile.js'
 import React, { useEffect, useState } from 'react';